iter8-tools/docs/docs/getting-started/first-abn.md

 EOF
 ```

-Calls to `Lookup()` will now recommend that all traffic be sent to the primary version `backend` (currently serving the promoted version of the code).
+Calls to `Lookup()` will now recommend that all traffic be sent to the new primary version `backend` (currently serving the promoted version of the code).

 ## Cleanup